DLFDK/lythfrederiksen-com/src/posts/14-09-2022/index.md

 I’m a pixel-pincher.
 You know, like a penny-pincher but with pixels?
 Anyway, I hate sending along pixels that don’t end up on the screen.
 It’s wasteful and I don’t like it!

-Using src-set-sizes we could conceivably create so many images and breakpoints that close to every device would get a pixel perfect image.
-That is, an image the exact size needed - accounting for device pixel ratio (DPR) - to fill the box.
-Every pixel shipped would get a physical pixel at the other end.
-One to one.

-While this could be automated - and I’m sure it has been - it requires a hefty amount of work up front.
-Work we’d need to redo every time the layout changed even slightly.
-And shuffling all those images around would get old real quick.

-The first improvement to this hellish scenario is to use an image CDNs.
-Instead of creating the images up front, we simply add the src-set image links and let the image CDN send the images when requested.
-High quality originals are uploaded to the CDN, at the first request resized and compressed, and then served from cache.

-We’d still have that whole src-set-sizes markup to generate at every build, of course.
-Can’t we just let the users do it themselves?

-We certainly can!
-Here’s how it plays out using a little bit of Javascript:
+So, let's instead be mindful and have the user request images of the exact size needed for their specific viewport.
+Here’s how it plays out with a little bit of Javascript:

 <div class="step">
     <h3 tabindex="0">STEP 1</h3>
-    <p>Each image we wish to load this way gets a special class - let’s call it lazyfit - and the image-URL is put in the <em>data-src</em> attribute while the regular <em>src</em> attribute is left empty.
+    <p>Each image we wish to load this way gets a special class - I call it lazyfit - and the image-URL is put in the <em>data-src</em> attribute while the regular <em>src</em> attribute is left empty.
 Make sure the image-element has its final size even when empty.
 Note how the URL in <em>data-src</em> contains a placeholder for width that will later be replaced.
 A placeholder for height can be added too.</p>
 </div>

 ```html